Archdiocese of Glasgow (historic)

 Skene's map of Scottish bishoprics in the reign of David I (reigned 1124–1153).

-The Archdiocese of Glasgow was one of the thirteen (after 1633 fourteen) dioceses of the Scottish church.
+The Archdiocese of Glasgow was one of the thirteen (after 1633 fourteen) dioceses of the Scottish Christian church.
 It was the second largest diocese in the Kingdom of Scotland, including Clydesdale, Teviotdale, parts of Tweeddale, Liddesdale, Annandale, Nithsdale, Cunninghame, Kyle, and Strathgryfe, as well as Lennox, Carrick and the part of Galloway known as Desnes.

 Glasgow became an archbishopric in 1492, eventually securing the dioceses of Galloway, Argyll and the Isles as suffragans.
-The Scottish church broke its allegiance to Rome in 1560, but bishops continued intermittently until 1689.
+The Church of Scotland ceased its allegiance to Rome in 1560, but continued appointing bishops intermittently until 1689, when episcopacy was abolished in the Church of Scotland.
+Since then, The Scottish Episcopal Church has continued appointing bishops to the diocese (no longer an archdiocese since 1724), which was merged with the Diocese of Galloway in 1837.
+A Roman Catholic jurisdiction named after the medieval archdiocese was also established in 1878.